VGP/vgp-tools/Format-description.md

 Every VGP file begins with a header segment followed by a data segment.
 Headers, relevant for all file types, are described in Chapter 1 following this introduction, and the encoding of the data is documented in Chapter 2.
-The utility program **vgpvalidate** validates the format of any given file against the schema, and also can optionally reconstruct a file's header segment given only the data part.
+The utility program **VGPstat** validates the format of any given file against the schema, and also can optionally reconstruct a file's header segment given only the data part.

 Each line in either the header or data section starts with a single character ("1-code") which determines the encoding of the remainder of the line.
 Header lines are specified by *non-alphabetic* characters, and data lines by *alphabetic* letters.
 Consider as an example the following Illumina read pair (.irp) file: